firebase/codelab-friendlychat-android/steps/index.lab.md

 ## Create Firebase project
-Duration: 03:00
+Duration: 06:00

-In this step you will create a Firebase project to use during this codelab.
+In this step you will create a Firebase project to use during this codelab and add the project configuration to your ap.

+### Create a new project

 1. In your browser go to the  [Firebase console](https://console.firebase.google.com).
 2. Select **Add project**.